I-AM-A-NOOB/VEX_Group_Project/README.md

 Created by [LYBQinc](https://github.com/LYBQinc), [gaohaochen](https://github.com/gaohaochen), [I-AM-A-NOOB](https://github.com/I-AM-A-NOOB)

 This project was created in the summer camp of SJTU and just for memory.
-The headers and the framework of the project are from teachers in SJTU, so I won't open its source code.
+The headers and the framework of the project are from teachers in SJTU.

 ## Project Target